How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 New York's energy codes encourage efficient building envelopes.
 Solid wood doors provide good insulation values, especially when properly weatherstripped.
 Weather-exposed entries benefit from storm doors adding another layer of protection.

-Energy-efficient doors reduce heating and cooling costs throughout the year.
-This ongoing savings offsets higher initial investment over the door's lifetime.
+Energy-efficient doors improve comfort and reduce energy use throughout the year.
+This ongoing benefit adds up over the door's lifetime.

 Practical Tips for Entry Door Projects